 Mary Ferns, Night Nursing Manager, Irish Cancer Society, added: “The Irish Cancer Society is delighted to partner with Visa and Elavon on this great new way to donate to Daffodil Day.
 Without the public’s generous support the Society would not be able to run its services to cancer patients and their families.
 These services include the Society’s Night Nursing service, which provides end of life care for cancer patients and their families in their own home.
 In 2016 our Night Nurses delivered over 8,000 nights of care to cancer patients.
 Through contactless donations and fundraising across the country, we hope that the public will once again show the support for our work through giving generously this Daffodil Day.”

 “We are delighted to support the Irish Cancer Society on Daffodil Day.
-Anyone wishing to donate can now do so simply via their card or mobile wallet (phone) making donations quick & easy, without the need to carry cash”, commented Eric Horgan, Elavon Country Manager.
+Anyone wishing to donate can now do so simply via their card or mobile wallet (phone) making donations quick and easy, without the need to carry cash,” commented Eric Horgan, Elavon Country Manager.